yicheng4/collabs-user-study-version/ckpt2/README.md

 ## Goal
 We now have two kinds of animals in the animal shelter, Dog and Cat.

-The Dog has an `obedience` value with type `DogObedience` (defined in the code we provided) and Cat has a `purrs` value which is a `boolean`.
+The Dog has an `obedience` value with the type `DogObedience` (defined in the code we provided) and Cat has a purrs value which is a `Boolean`.
 We’d like the animal’s name (i.e. Alice, Bob) and height (i.e. 5 inches), and the characteristics of Dog or Cat (like `obedience` and `purrs`) to be collaboratively editable so that the animal shelter staff can edit them on different devices!

-For the front-end, we still have only one animal so far.
-The users can collaboratively change its name, its type (whether it is a Dog or Cat), and its characteristics (like `obedience` and `purrs`)
+Although there are two types of animals, the animal shelter can only have one animal at a time for checkpoint2 (because the shelter is still under construction).
+The users can collaboratively change the animal name, its type (whether it is a Dog or Cat), and its characteristics (like `obedience` and `purrs`)

 ## Installation